Empeiria

 The command above should return

-1. Add wallet key
+#### 1. Add wallet key <a href="#id-1-add-wallet-key" id="id-1-add-wallet-key"></a>

-Inside the testnet you can use the Ledger, but you can also use the wallet software with the emped.
-However, if you wish to use Ledger, please add the --ledger flat to any command.
+Inside the testnet you can use the **Ledger**, but you can also use the wallet software with the `emped`.
+However, if you wish to use **Ledger**, please add the `--ledger` flat to any command.

 Please remember to copy the 12-word seed phrase in a secure place.
 They are your mnemonic.
 If you lose them you lose all your tokens and access to your validator.